dolphyn/dolphyn/README.md

 Task list
 =========

+- [ ] extract DateHumanize from the 'controllers.js' file
+- [x] show date when showing message
+- [ ] separate controllers in multiple files. lazy load them.
+- [ ] when retrieving mail from backend, merge instead of replacing
 - [ ] ability to mark mail as unread (vertical bar clickable)
 - [ ] ability to configure boxes
 - [ ] UX enhance mail subject's readability